 What do you do at Eriksholm?

-“I am a research engineer and project manager with the Advanced Algorithms research group.
+“I am a research engineer and project manager with the Augmented Hearing research group.
 It is very important to me to have both roles, I think, because I like to use my experience to manage collaborators and other projects we do, but I also want to get my hands dirty, so to speak.
 So I will not let go of the dirty work just yet.
 I think my dream – or my motivation – most times, is making the world’s best hearing aid.
 That is what I strive for.”

 How long have you worked here for?

 “I came here in 1991 and did my PhD in sound quality in hearing aids, and predicting or modelling sound quality in hearing aids.
 So that took a few years.
 After that, I left the company for a few years to do other things on Danish radio among other ventures.
 Sometime around 2000 I came back to the Oticon headquarters, and worked with audiology development for hearing aids there until 2012.
 Then, at some point, I got to a point where I wanted to work more independently and more in-depth than what my job offered me.
 So I asked to move to Eriksholm Research Centre, and was fortunate enough to be transferred.
 I have been here ever since.”